j5ik2o/pekko-persistence-typed-fsm/README.md

 ```

 - **Key features**:
-  - In-memory storage of events and snapshots using the singleton `InMemoryEventStore`
+  - In-memory storage of events and snapshots
   - Events and snapshots are stored in memory, allowing for fast development without database setup
   - State restoration from saved events during actor initialization
   - Immediate persistence without the latency of actual database operations